 Opening the front door to the Coachmans Cottage takes you to a time long gone.
 The brass front door step, original polished timber floors and open fire reveal a time when the Coachman was regarded as the Archer's highest servant.
 The original kitchen - now the dining room features a large cooking fireplace and bread oven and leads to the current kitchen, sunroom and upstairs.
 Climbing the delighful timber staircase to the attic bedrooms is like exploring a dolls house while the georgian paned floor to ceiling windows of the sunroom bathes the room in afternoon light.
-The bathroom features an old fashioned claw foot bath with brass shower over.
+The bathroom features an old fashioned claw foot bath plus a walk in shower and underfloor heating.
 Enjoy discovering the antique furnishings, books and china throughout the cottage and then snuggle up in any of the three comfortable bedrooms.
 A private cottage garden surrounding the cottage leads you on a walk to the natural lagoon with its abundant wild ducks and swans, then enjoy a drink in the early evening accompanied by a cocophany of frogs and native hen calls.
 Located within the World Heritage precinct of Brickendon, you can wander the magnificent Heritage Gardens or take a slightly longer walk (6 minutes) to the historic Farm Village to enjoy the convict and farming history.

 Hearty breakfast provisions are included along with complimentary port and homemade biscuits.

 $225 two adults, additional adults $45, children 15 years and under $30, cot free of charge.
 Max 6 guests. (valid for stays between 1/12/2018 - 30/11/2020)